iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > Truly ridiculous that there is a different app for Scotland.
 I need to have the England one as well and deactivate the other one every time I cross the border.
 Proof that devolution is a total waste of time and money.<br> :date: __2021-04-20 11:47:01__

 > Useless app as it is no good if you are travelling to other parts of the UK and you need to scan a QR code on the NHS app.<br> :date: __2021-04-18 23:45:17__

-> The app didn't work well with my phone as it drained the battery alot quicker than usual.
-Come late in the afternoon my phone would be dead so no option but to uninstall.
-Update:- Its been a few months since this app was released and everyone I've talked to has ether uninstalled the app already or never installed it in the first place.
-Waste of space and battery.<br> :date: __2021-04-11 05:07:15__